 Summary and Our Work with the TAT

-The TAT, or the Thematic Apperception Test, is a projective psychological test where individuals are presented with ambiguous images and asked to create stories or narratives about what they see.
-We use it to understand a person’s thoughts, attitudes, and personality traits based on the stories they generate.
+The Thematic Apperception Test is a projective psychological measure in which individuals are presented with ambiguous images and asked to create stories or narratives about what they see.
+Based on the stories they generate, we use the TAT to understand a person’s thoughts, attitudes, and personality traits.

 We provide the TAT as part of our services, whether as a stand-alone or part of a comprehensive assessment.
 We would happily answer any questions about how it might help you better understand yourself.
-Feel free to contact us any time.
+Feel free to contact us or schedule a consultation.